TimKitGit/docsify/docs/readme.md

 More details about realization our interaction protocol on your side you can find [here](interaction_protocol.md)

-# Fifth step "Realize API method"
+# Fifth step "Realize API methods"
+More details about realization API methods you can find [here](api/api.md)